 I graduated from college in May 2016 with a degree in Elementary (K-4) and Special Education (PreK-8).
-I walked across that stage feeling ready to take on my own classroom, despite being nervous about how it was all going to go.
+I walked across that stage feeling ready to take on my classroom, despite being nervous about how it would go.
 I found my dream job a few weeks later in a first-grade classroom at a Title I school in northern Virginia.
-I totally lucked out being able to start my teaching career pursuing my passion area of first grade and Title I...or so I thought.
+I lucked out by being able to start my teaching career pursuing my passion area of first grade and Title I...or so I thought.

-My year started with health difficulties, which then spiraled into professional difficulties, and ultimately led to me leaving my school at the end of that year.
+My year started with health difficulties, which then spiraled into professional difficulties, ultimately leading to me leaving my school at the end of that year.
 I share more of these stories in Edumagic Shine On: A Guide for New Teachers.
-My (surprise!) daughter was born on the last day of school and I found myself a stay at home mom with a tiny human to teach.
-I felt, like most parents do, unsure of how to handle this little alien creature that now lived with me and depended on me for every little thing, but as she slowly grew I saw that she was really just another student...although one I was especially invested in.
+My (surprise!) daughter was born on the last day of school, and I found myself a stay-at-home mom with a tiny human to teach.
+As most parents do, I felt unsure of how to handle this little alien creature that now lived with me and depended on me for every little thing, but as she slowly grew, I saw that she was just another student...although one I was especially invested in.
 Starting with physical development, I saw skills developing that many parents don’t think to notice.
 “She crossed midline!” when she grabbed her left foot with her right hand or passed objects from hand to hand.
 I knew different ‘tests’ I could do to assess her skills and fun games and exercises to help her grow in the most low-pressure environment.
 After all, my infant had no standardized tests or skills assessments, just my excitement, and pride as I watched her progress.
 In that way, my educational background helped me get through what I think was the ‘least rewarding’ year of parenting.